At a Glance

 A debt collection is a delinquent credit account.
 A debt will typically go to collections once it has been unpaid for around 2-3 months.
 If you have a debt in collection, you may be hounded by third-party debt collection agencies.
 The original lender may sell your debt to a collections agency or even hire an agency to collect your money.

-The best way to pay off collections
+6 steps to pay off collections

 If you have a debt in collections, you can follow these steps to pay it off.

 1. Verify that the debt is yours

 Don’t make payments until you verify that the debt is accurate and is actually owed by you.
 Make sure that the stated amount is correct and that the collector is legitimate.
 You should ask for a validation notice from the collector in question and check them out with the Better Business Bureau or your state attorney’s office.

 You’ll also want to look into your state’s debt statute of limitations, which puts a time limit on how long debts can be actively collected upon.
 In some states, debts can be reactivated if you make partial payments or contact the collector.
 Double check that the debt hasn’t been erased through bankruptcy or other methods.

 Assess your budget and financial situation to determine the amount you’ll be able to pay on the debt.
 Look at your take-home pay against your monthly expenses and see how much you’ll be able to allocate towards your debt.
 If necessary, see where you can save a little extra cash month i.e. cutting back on discretionary items such as eating out and streaming services.